srobledo2021/Robotica_Movil_2324_Blog/README.md

 ----------------------------------------------------------------------------------------------------------------

-- On our second step we needed to get rid of the  "time.sleep()" function calls, due to the fact that can cause several problems in our code, as it is a non-stopping loop operating without stopping.
+- On our second step we needed to get rid of the  "time.sleep()" function calls, due to the fact that can cause several problems to our code.
+As it is a non-stopping loop, when time.sleep() is done, we loose the whole control of the system and no matter what happens to our robot, that we cannot respond.
 That is why the only thing could use is "time.time()" to get to know the actual time and be able to compare it with the same function call but at any other time.

 We could change the spiral by deleting the time.sleep(), but this time we needed to calculate again the spiral with brand-new measurements.